Hyperthyroidism

-Hyperthyroidism is the condition that occurs due to excessive production of thyroid hormones by the thyroid gland.
-Thyrotoxicosis is the condition that occurs due to excessive thyroid hormone of any cause and therefore includes hyperthyroidism.
+Hyperthyroidism is a endocrine disease in which the thyroid gland produces excessive amounts of thyroid hormones.
+Thyrotoxicosis is a condition that occurs due to elevated levels of thyroid hormones of any cause and therefore includes hyperthyroidism.
 Some, however, use the terms interchangeably.
 Signs and symptoms vary between people and may include irritability, muscle weakness, sleeping problems, a fast heartbeat, heat intolerance, diarrhea, enlargement of the thyroid, hand tremor, and weight loss.
 Symptoms are typically less severe in the elderly and during pregnancy.
-An uncommon complication is thyroid storm in which an event such as an infection results in worsening symptoms such as confusion and a high temperature and often results in death.
+An uncommon but life-threatening complication is thyroid storm in which an event such as an infection results in worsening symptoms such as confusion and a high temperature; this often results in death.
 The opposite is hypothyroidism, when the thyroid gland does not make enough thyroid hormone.